 Should I minor in something?

-The question entirely depends on the individual student and what they are interested in studying.
-Some majors will have a strict and demanding workload, and so students are hesitant to minor for fear of being overwhelmed.
+This question depends entirely on the individual student and what they are interested in studying.
+Some majors have a strict and demanding workload.
+Overwhelmed students in those majors may not want to minor.
 Others end up double-minoring in two different subjects.
 Some might attend a college where the minor they’re interested in isn’t offered.
-Minors can be very beneficial in the long run, but they do require some dedication.
+Minors require some dedication but can be very beneficial in the long run.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!